absunstar/isite/README.md

 - Auto cache Files Content in memory
 - support compress to remove unwanted spaces and tabs and empty lines ...etc
 - support parser to handle custom html server side tags
+- Call Route From Other Route [ Server Side ]

 Easy and Auto Site Routing